Your Self Atlas

 Construct

 An abstract concept a test tries to measure (extraversion, self-esteem).
-Not directly observable — inferred from answers.
+It is never observed directly, only inferred from answers.

 Self-report